 - Key features: Free domain, unlimited storage, email hosting, Auto-SSL, drag-and-drop site builder, 90-day money back guarantee.

 InMotion Hosting was founded by Sunil Saxena and Todd Robinson in 2001.
 The company currently holds three offices in Los Angeles, CA, Virginia Beach, VA and Denver CO, with data centers in both Los Angeles, CA, and Ashburn, VA.

 They also own and manage Web Hosting Hub and currently employs over 300 employees in their company.

 InMotion Hosting is a web host that I can personally vouch for – My new project HostScore is hosted at InMotion VPS and I am very happy with their performance.

 InMotion Hosting has been in the hosting game for almost 20 years – their long business track record proved that they are one of the best hosting providers in market.

 A few things that make InMotion Hosting stand out is their stable servers (which always gets >99.98% uptime) and their excellent customer support.
 If you have any troubles or inquiries, their customer support is always quick to respond.

-They offer three shared hosting plans that are great for small-to-medium size websites; as well as VPS and dedicated hosting for larger sites.
+The company offers three shared hosting plans that are great for small-to-medium size websites; as well as VPS and dedicated hosting for larger sites.

 Secaucus, N.J.-based hosting company, founded by Michael Lavrik and John Quaglieri in 1999.

-- Shared hosting: $5/mo
+- Shared hosting: $4/mo